Wondermom » Kindness » Blessing Bag Ideas for Random Acts of Kindness

 Our family has a long tradition of making blessing bags for the homeless this time of year.
 We’ve been making homeless care packages as a family since my children were as young as three years old.

-Teaching children to think about and care for others can be challenging.
-Addressing the issues around homelessness is daunting for adults, let alone children.
 But we can all understand being hungry.
 Making blessing bags for the homeless is a great way to encourage compassion in even young children in a way that they can understand.

-Snack Items – Look for individually packaged snack items that are filling.
+Snack Items — Look for individually packaged snack items that are filling

 • Granola Bars